styan606/Rating_Prediction/README.md

 How do linear and non-linear predictive models perform in predicting the quality ratings of AI-generated presentations, and which features contribute most significantly to these predictions?

 In this repository you can find all of the necessary files (excel as well as python) to recreate the research that I conducted during my Internship stay at Sendsteps.ai.
-Please refer to the attached PDF file entailing a full report of the research steps taken to fulfill the goal of:
+Please refer to the attached PDF file (**Andreas_BPAI_SENDSTEPS.pdf**) entailing a full report of the research steps taken to fulfill the goal of:

   **A.** Identify which features are most strongly correlated to the presentation rating